"The Decree Had Been Handed Down"

-Children outside Takoma Park school, built 1928.
+Takoma Park elementary school, built 1928.
+Pictured is teacher Mrs. Thelma Wheeler (far left) and her class in 1932.
 Photo credit: Historic Takoma, Inc.

 Separation may have been complete, but equality was rarely even attempted.
 In fact, until Thurgood Marshall argued for the equalization of teachers' salaries on behalf of William Gibbs in 1937, black teachers were paid roughly half of what their white counterparts were paid in Montgomery County, as was the case in most of the South.
-The County did not provide public education for black children until 1872 (white schools were established in 1860), and no post-elementary education for black students was possible in the County until 1927 (white children had local access to grades 9-11 by 1892).
-Before that, black children who wished to go to high school had to commute to the District if they had the means to get there, which many did not.
-The County spent twice the tax dollars on buildings, maintenance, and supplies for white schools than for black schools, and conditions in many of the one- or two-room school houses for black children were substandard to an appalling degree well into the 1950s.
+The county did not provide any public education for Black children until 1872 (white schools were established in 1860), and no post-elementary education for Black students was possible in the county until 1927 (white children had local access to grades 9-11 by 1892).
+Before that, Black children who wished to go to high school had to commute to the District of Columbia if they had the means to get there, which many did not.
+The county spent twice the tax dollars on buildings, maintenance, and supplies for white schools than for Black schools, and conditions in many of the one- or two-room school houses for Black children were substandard to an appalling degree well into the 1950s.

 Children outside what is thought to be Norbeck School, c.
 1930s.
 Photo credit: Montgomery County Archives